Tanay-Shah-Raj/Diabetes-Analytics-with-Pima-Indian-Data/README.md

-Project Description: Exploratory Data Analysis and Model Training on Diabetes Data

-Objective:
-In this project, we aim to analyze diabetes data from the Pima Indians tribe and address important business problems/questions through Exploratory Data Analysis (EDA) and Model Training using Python.

-Problem Statement:
-Diabetes is a prevalent global health concern, with both genetic and lifestyle factors contributing to its occurrence.
-Our focus is on exploring and understanding diabetes patterns within the Pima Indians tribe, a community known for its susceptibility to diabetes, especially among females.

-Research Context:
-Several years ago, a study was conducted on the Pima tribe in America, revealing early-onset diabetes in females.
-Our project seeks to delve into various aspects of diabetes within the Pima Indians tribe, leveraging Exploratory Data Analysis techniques and building a classification model to better understand and predict diabetes occurrences.

-Dataset Information:
-Pregnancies: Number of times pregnant
-Glucose: Plasma glucose concentration 2 hours after an oral glucose tolerance test Blood Pressure: Diastolic blood pressure (mm Hg)
-Skin Thickness: Triceps skinfold thickness (mm)
-Insulin: 2-Hour serum insulin (mu U/ml) test
-BMI: Body mass index (weight in kg/(height in m)^2) Diabetes Pedigree Function: A function scoring the likelihood of diabetes based on family history
-Age: Age in years
-Outcome: Class variable (0: person is not diabetic, 1: person is diabetic)

-Project Workflow:

-Data Loading and Cleaning:
-Load the diabetes dataset.
-Handle missing values, outliers, and ensure data integrity.

-Exploratory Data Analysis (EDA):
-Explore the distribution of each variable.
-Analyze relationships between variables.
-Visualize patterns and trends in the data.
-Identify potential correlations and insights.

-Data Preprocessing:
-Standardize or normalize numerical features.
-Encode categorical features if present.
-Split the dataset into training and testing sets.

-Model Training:
-Train a classification model (e.g., Logistic Regression, Random Forest) to predict diabetes outcomes.
-Evaluate model performance using accuracy, precision, recall, and other relevant metrics.

-Interpretation and Recommendations:
-Interpret model results and identify key features influencing diabetes predictions.
-Provide insights and recommendations based on the analysis.

-Note:
-This project provides a hands-on experience in data analysis, visualization, and machine learning modeling.
-Emphasis is placed on understanding diabetes patterns and building a predictive model for informed decision-making.
+# Diabetes Data Analysis and Prediction

+This project performs exploratory data analysis (EDA) and builds a classification model on the Pima Indians diabetes dataset.
+It aims to uncover diabetes patterns and predict diabetes outcomes, focusing on a community known to have a predisposition to the condition.

+## Dataset

+The dataset includes the following features:

+- **Pregnancies**: Number of pregnancies
+- **Glucose**: Plasma glucose concentration after a 2-hour oral glucose tolerance test
+- **Blood Pressure**: Diastolic blood pressure (mm Hg)
+- **Skin Thickness**: Triceps skinfold thickness (mm)
+- **Insulin**: 2-hour serum insulin (mu U/ml)
+- **BMI**: Body mass index (kg/(m²))
+- **Diabetes Pedigree Function**: Likelihood of diabetes based on family history
+- **Age**: Age in years
+- **Outcome**: Diabetes class variable (0: non-diabetic, 1: diabetic)

+## Workflow

+1. **Data Loading & Cleaning**
+   - Import the dataset
+   - Handle missing values and outliers

+2. **Exploratory Data Analysis (EDA)**
+   - Visualize variable distributions and relationships
+   - Identify trends and correlations

+3. **Data Preprocessing**
+   - Standardize/normalize numerical features
+   - Split the dataset into training and testing sets

+4. **Model Training**
+   - Train a classification model (e.g., Logistic Regression, Random Forest)
+   - Evaluate with metrics such as accuracy, precision, and recall

+5. **Interpretation & Recommendations**
+   - Analyze key features influencing predictions
+   - Provide actionable insights for diabetes prediction

+## Objective

+To gain insights into diabetes patterns among the Pima Indians tribe and build a robust predictive model for informed decision-making.

 Happy Analyzing!